Scale without conformal symmetry in hydrodynamics: Ward-Takahashi identities

 The system is coupled to a connection $\Omega_\mu$ for scale transformations.
 This and the metric $g_{\mu\nu}$ are non-dynamical background fields whose variations define the currents through

 To derive the Ward-Takahashi identities, we employ the Noether procedure, which involves promoting global symmetries to local ones and requiring the theory to remain invariant under these local transformations.
-The variations of the background fields due to the local version of the symmetries is
+The Ward-Takahashi identities for boosts and rotations correspond to the stress energy-momentum tensor being symmetric $T^{\mu\nu}=T^{\nu\mu}$.
+In the functional framework, this is an automatic consequence of the symmetry of the metric.
+The variations of the background fields due to the local version of the translation and dilatation symmetries are respectively:

 where $\xi^\mu$ parametrizes the diffeomorphisms, $\sigma$ parametrizes scale transformations, and $\mathcal L_\xi$ denotes the Lie derivative with respect to $\xi^\mu$.
 Note that, while the metric with lower indices has scaling dimension $-2$, the connection $\Omega_\mu$ has trivial scaling dimension. \footnote{The closure of the background gauge transformation algebra imposes the vanishing of the scaling dimension for the connection $\Omega_\mu$, see Appendix \ref{app:closing_the_algebra}.
 A similar argument for Galilean cases is studied in \cite{Jensen:2014aia}.} In order to get the Ward-Takahashi identities